Amit Kothari

 The question every team building AI applications hits eventually: LangChain, LlamaIndex, or just call the API directly?

 The stakes are real.
-LangChain now has 90M+ monthly downloads and runs in production at Uber, JP Morgan, and BlackRock.
+Harrison Chase’s LangChain now has 90M+ monthly downloads and runs in production at Uber, JP Morgan, and BlackRock.
 LlamaIndex has grown into document agents, smart spreadsheet processing, and enterprise document pipelines.
 These aren’t toys.

 But popular isn’t the same as right for your situation.